JacobC1921w/PyNetTools/README.md

 ```python
 getMACAddress()
 ```
-Returns the MAC address for the current machine
+Returns the MAC address for the current machine (ret: str)

 #### Example:
 ```python